Uruguay at the 2023 Pan American Games

 Uruguay is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This will be Uruguay's 19th appearance at the Pan American Games, having competed at every edition of the Games.

+On 9 October 2023, the Uruguayan Olympic Committee officially named the team of 179 athletes (103 men and 76 women) competing in twenty nine sports.

+Footballer Rodrigo Chagas and boxer Camila Piñeiro were the country's flagbearers during the opening ceremony.
+Meanwhile, sailor Fernando Becerra and basque pelota athlete Leonella Acosta were the country's flagbearers during the closing ceremony.

+Medalists

+The following Uruguayan competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

 Artistic swimming

 Uruguay qualified a team of two artistic swimmers at the 2022 South American Games.

+Athletics

+Uruguay qualified eight athletes (four men and four women) for the games.